miguelcarrascoq/yt-summary/README.md

 Get a summary of a youtube video using AI.
-Check the [demo](https://yt-summary-next.vercel.app/).
+Check the [live demo](https://yt-summary-next.vercel.app/).

 ![Preview](public/images/preview.jpg)